SARL-PLUS/RL_bootcamp_2025_tutorial/README.md

  - `post_training_analysis.py`:
    -  A script for post-training analysis, which includes rendering a video of the trained policu and plotting training metrics.
    - You need to pass the `--run` parameter on the command line, followed by the parent directory of the trained agent to be analysed
-   - The following flags: `--render` & `--plot` should be passed to the script to enable the video rendering, and metrics plotting, respectively
+   - The following flags: `--render` & `--plot` should be passed to the script to enable the video rendering, and metrics plotting, respectively.
+   - The renders are saved to a `videos` directory in the base directory of the repository.
    - Example:
  ```bash
 python post_training_analysis --run logs/runs/train_save_best/2025-08-22_18-55-24/ --plot --render